 Abu Sufyan was a pioneer of Quraysh and one of the vigorous adversaries of the Prophet Muhammad.
 The Meccans were anxious about the looming victory of their city because the Arabs had lived by the law of striking back, and there was a dread that Muslims would deliver retribution for the mistreatment of the Muslims and the misfortunes in resulting fights.

-Huge numbers of the Meccans, who were expecting some discipline, were shocked by the Prophet’s announcement, and some chose to wind up noticeably Muslim.
+Vast numbers of the Meccans, who were expecting some discipline, were shocked by the Prophet’s announcement, and some chose to wind up noticeably Muslim.
 In this manner, the Conquest Of Makkah was bloodless and finished years of fighting and brutality between Quraysh and the Muslims.

 This occasion is noteworthy for Muslims since it exhibits the character of the Prophet Muhammad.
 He could have claimed exact retribution, as per the customs of the Arabs; however, instead, he demonstrated benevolence on the Meccans.